PEDSnet/tools/services/dqa/README.md

 ## Rank Issues

 The `assign-rank-to-issues` command assigns a rank to issues based on a set of pre-determined rules.
+The set of rules are listed maintained [here](https://github.com/PEDSnet/Data-Quality/tree/master/SecondaryReports/Ranking).

 Do a *dry run* on a set of results: